You will usually be asked to provide references in support of your application.

 Providing your references

-You can provide your references in one of the following ways:
+You can supply us with your references online in the following ways:

-If you have not uploaded your references at the point of submitting your application, you can upload them at a later date through the Applicant Hub.
+If you have not uploaded your references at the point of submitting your application, you can upload them to the Applicant Hub a later date.